anonymous5425/anonymous-submission/README.md

 > Recent advancements in neural vocoding are predominantly driven by Generative Adversarial Networks (GANs) operating in
 > the time-domain.
 While effective, this approach neglects the inductive bias offered by time-frequency representations,
 > resulting in reduntant and computionally-intensive upsampling operations.
 Fourier-based time-frequency representation
-> is
-> an appealing alternative, aligning more accurately with human auditory perception, and benefitting from
+> is an appealing alternative, aligning more accurately with human auditory perception, and benefitting from
-> well-established
-> fast algorithms for its computation.
-Nevertheless, direct reconstruction of complex-valued spectrograms has been
+> well-established fast algorithms for its computation.
+Nevertheless, direct reconstruction of complex-valued
-> historically problematic, primarily due to phase recovery issues.
-This study seeks to close this gap by presenting
+> spectrograms has been historically problematic, primarily due to phase recovery issues.
+This study seeks to close this
-> Vocos, a new model that addresses the key challenges of modeling spectral coefficients.
-Vocos demonstrates improved
+> gap by presenting Vocos, a new model that directly generates Fourier spectral coefficients.
+Vocos not only matches the
+> state-of-the-art in audio quality, as demonstrated in our evaluations, but it also substantially improves
 > computational efficiency, achieving an order of magnitude increase in speed compared to prevailing time-domain neural
 > vocoding approaches.
-As shown by objective evaluation, Vocos not only matches state-of-the-art audio quality, but
-> thanks
-> to frequency-aware generator, also effectively mitigates the periodicity issues frequently associated with time-domain
-> GANs.
 The source code and model weights have been open-sourced.

 ---